General Questions

 17. Tell me about a project where you faced unexpected challenges.
 How did you handle them?

 18. Tell me about a time you met a tight deadline.
-Tell me about a time you had to prioritize tasks in a large project.
-How did you decide what to focus on?

 - Focus: Time management and decision-making.